0x3F3F/0x3F3F.github.io/_posts/2017-12-05-RssSiteCrawler.md

 ```

 This worked and output xml to the supplied file.
 I did get one warning stating that service_identity
 cannot import opentype.
-Internet searched told me this was due to pyasn1 not being installed, but I
+An Internet search told me this was due to pyasn1 not being installed, but I
 was confused as it was.
 After much headscratching I ran a `scrapy version -v` and noted that it was
 using php3, even though default on my system was php2.
 I then ran `pip3 install service_identity` which worked!